Skip to content

 Tags serve as the bridge between the Ethernet IP devices variables and the MQTT topics within your system.
 Each Tag represents a specific connection point, linking a data element in Class/Instance/Attribute to a topic on the MQTT broker.
 Each Tag in your array of Tags encapsulates the necessary details for this data exchange, including parameters related to both the PLC device (such as the data type and trigger conditions) and the MQTT protocol (such as the topic, quality of service, and retain flag).

-ℹ : Tags array is not required in the configuration, if it is not included in the configuration, the asset will still run.
+ℹ : Tags array is not required in the configuration, if it is not included in the configuration, the connector will still run.

 Parameter Description Required Example Default Value